samuelleblanc/fp/README.md

 	1) pip install ml
 	2) at a command line, start the moving lines software by typing 'ml'

-## consecutive steps:
+# Quick Start:
-    3) Select the mapping profile (defaults to ORACLES), can change the map boundaries, take-off time, utc offset
+    1) Select the mapping profile (defaults to ORACLES), can change the map boundaries, take-off time, utc offset
-    4) wait about 30seconds
+    2) wait about 30seconds
-    5) Enter date of planned flight in dialog in format yyyy-mm-dd
+    3) Enter date of planned flight in dialog in format yyyy-mm-dd
-    6) wait for map to initialize and excel to load
+    4) wait for map to initialize and excel to load
-	7) move cursor over map to refresh map
+	5) move cursor over map to refresh map
-    8) create points, move points by clicking, or by manually entering in excel spreadsheet
+    6) create points, move points by clicking, or by manually entering in excel spreadsheet
-    9) Once happy save all the figures, files, excel files, kml files by either selecting each point, or by pressing the 'saveall' button
+    7) Once happy save all the figures, files, excel files, kml files by either selecting each point, or by pressing the 'saveall' button

 ## Adding points:
     1) click and drag on map to create new point